Three in one weekend – To Iowa and back – part 2 Saturday and coming home

 The stadium opened in 1929 as Iowa Stadium and had a capacity of 53,000.
 It was renamed Kinnick Stadium in 1972 after Iowa Heisman Trophy winner Nile Kinnick, and expanded to its current capacity of 70,585 in 2006.
 It’s currently the seventh largest stadium in the B1G Conference.
 The age certainly shows through the concourse, which is largely a brick tunnel lined with concession stands selling a limited selection of typical stadium food.
 There is, however, a high-definition television above each (or nearly each) concession stand so you miss little of the action while standing in line.

 Like Maryland’s home stadium, the bowl is comprised of backless aluminum benches with each “seat” allotted a minimal amount of space.
 As one Iowan near me put it, “If you’re sitting next to a big guy on a capacity day, you’re going to feel squeezed.”
 In another fortunate turn of events, we had neither of those situations.
 The stadium was far short (about 8,000) of capacity, two of the empty seats were adjacent to ours, and none of the people near us were of the jumbo variety.
-Unlike Maryland’s stadium, Kinnick Stadium has not one, not two, but three video boards including an extra-large one at the south end of the field along Melrose Avenue so watching replays is easy.
+Unlike Maryland’s stadium (at the time), Kinnick Stadium has not one, not two, but three video boards including an extra-large one at the south end of the field along Melrose Avenue so watching replays is easy.
 Also, unlike too many Maryland games, the fans are very involved.
 They stand and raise the decibel level for every big play.
 After each score, the spirit squad carries lettered flags to each corner of the field and I-O-W-A resounds around the stadium for several minutes.

 Perhaps it’s the nature of Iowans, perhaps it’s because neither Maryland nor Iowa are geographic or historic rivals, or perhaps it simply that the game was, as expected, relatively one sided, but we were able to engage in some good-natured banter with the fans around us and never feel any real animosity.
 I was also able to educate the Iowans near me about Maryland football and its current disarray and they told me a few things about the Hawkeyes.